AnalyticalGraphicsInc/STKCodeExamples/README.md

 <!--### License-->
 ![License](https://user-images.githubusercontent.com/3358750/119202070-15c73100-ba5e-11eb-8113-1ed09a8880a7.png)

-The Code Examples in this repository are licensed under the AGI Code Examples License Agreement, which is included in this repository as [License.pdf](License.pdf).
+The code examples in this repository are licensed under the AGI Code Examples License Agreement, which is included in this repository as [License.pdf](License.pdf).

 ----

 <!--### Redistribution -->
 ![Redistribution](https://user-images.githubusercontent.com/3358750/119202097-21b2f300-ba5e-11eb-9cdd-54e16c03dc6f.png)

-If You redistribute the Code Examples, in whole or in part, You must provide a copy of this License Agreement to any other recipient of the Code Examples, and include the following copyright notice:
+If You redistribute the code examples, in whole or in part, You must provide a copy of this License Agreement to any other recipient of the code examples, and include the following copyright notice:

 © 2021 Analytical Graphics, Inc.